slackerchris/AccessLink-LGBTQ/README.md

 5. **Run on device/simulator:**
    - Press `i` for iOS simulator
    - Press `a` for Android emulator
    - Press `w` for web browser
-   - Scan QR code with Expo Go app on physical device
+   - Scan QR code with Expo Go app for physical device testing

 ## 🏗️ Project Status